farskid/triangle-type/README.md

 ### Technical decisions

-**Pure functions**: In order to follow the rule of **separation of concern**, I've used pure functions as utilities to help me with reusable logics.
+**Pure functions**: In order to follow the rule of **separation of concerns**, I've used pure functions as utilities to help me with reusable logics.
 Utilities are listed as: is-positive, is-number to validate side length inputs and array-sum to calculate the sum of items in an array.

 **Error handling**: To come up with a solid API for the module and ease the error handling process for the consumers, I decided to implement the module in a way to return a promise.
 Using promises, One can easily use `.then` to grab the type value and `.catch` to catch exceptions.
 Pomises are built-in to the language and provide a handful collection of methods for concurrency, composability and sequential execution.
-They're also async instictly, so there would be no I/O blocking in this module.
+They're also async instinctly, so there would be no I/O blocking in this module.

 To have a robust error object, I've created a fatcory function as a utility `error-factory.js` to create error object.
-It extends the built-in _Error_ object using prototyipal inheritance and provides `code` and `message` property for further details.
+It extends the built-in _Error_ object using prototypal inheritance and provides `code` and `message` property for further details.

 **Constants**: All the constants used by the module, including _Triangle types_ and _Error codes_ are stored in this file.

-**index.js**: This the main entry of the module that consumers can import the logic from. for more detials, see the **Usage** section above.
+**index.js**: This is the main entry of the module that consumers can import the logic from. for more detials, see the **Usage** section above.

-**triangle-type-detect**: This is the core logic of the module. it runs a couple of validations to make sure all 3 inputs are number and positive.
+**triangle-type-detect**: This is the core logic of the module. it runs a couple of validations to make sure all 3 inputs are numbers and positive.
 It also runs a validation check to ensure the geometry rule discussed in the **validation** section above.

 **Formatting**: I'm using prettier to format all `.js` and `.md` files based on a certain config.